Much like Autotools and CMake, QMake is a build-script generator

 *.pro files to get things working properly.

-QMakePackage base class comes with the following phases:
+QMakePackage base classes come with the following phases:

 qmake- generate Makefiles